mll/LRRLambdaConnect/README.md

 LambdaConnect is a solution that enables full, transparent incremental database synchronization between CoreData based iOS application and any incremental backend (we will provide our RoR based backend integrating with ActiveRecord shortly).

 It allows an app to operate offline without any hassle and the only technology programmers must learn to use it is Core Data itself.
-It is therefor excellent as a drop-in replacement for other, inferior solutions (e.g. RestKit).
+It is therefore excellent as a drop-in replacement for other, inferior solutions (e.g. RestKit).
 It allows for object creation on iOS side using uuid probabilistic technology.

 It is constructed to be versatile and fast.
 It's memory footprint is as small as possible (using autoreleasepools and refreshObject:mergeChanges:NO to effectively manage the object graph).